RaphelWei/my-blog-base/content/post/2020/cubic-regularized-newton.md

 + The hessian must be **positive definite**.
 + Sometimes it will converge to saddle points or even local maxima.

-# Cubic Regularization of Newton Method
+### Cubic Regularization of Newton Method

+Nesterov regularized the problem with a cubic term